stevebuik/ns-clone/README.md

 The datomic-clone-test namespace provides a simple mocked version of this.

-Then look at the **datomic-peer-clone** sub-project to see how to implement a clone with a real delegate interceptor instead of the mock delegates in the tests.
+Then look at the [datomic-peer-clone](https://github.com/stevebuik/ns-clone/tree/master/datomic-peer-clone) sub-project to see how to implement a clone with a real delegate interceptor instead of the mock delegates in the tests.

-The **datomic-peer-clone** sub-project is intended for use as a dependency in Datomic projects which need to run using both the local (peer) or Cloud (client) APIs.
+The [datomic-peer-clone](https://github.com/stevebuik/ns-clone/tree/master/datomic-peer-clone) sub-project is intended for use as a dependency in Datomic projects which need to run using both the local (peer) or Cloud (client) APIs.
+It includes the ns-clone project as its only dependency.

-Despite the Datomic slant, the **ns-clone** project has no Datomic dependencies and is designed to be used to clone any namespace, without Datomic.
+Despite the Datomic slant, the **ns-clone** project has no Datomic dependencies and can be used to clone any namespace, without Datomic.
-That is why **datomic-peer-clone** is a sub-project, to avoid unwanted dependencies when used elsewhere.
+That is why [datomic-peer-clone](https://github.com/stevebuik/ns-clone/tree/master/datomic-peer-clone) is a sub-project, to avoid unwanted dependencies when used elsewhere.

 ## Installation